 All relationships are purposeful.
 Relationships are required.
 Everything is related in some way.

 Relationships can be simple or complex.

-More Complex Generalizations (Two or more concepts): Relationships within systems have parts that work together to complete a task.
+Relationships within systems have parts that work together to complete a task.

 (Include concept and intelligent behavior that leads to deeper understanding of the concept through exploration of the generalization)